jart/scriptus/docs/api.md

 The HTTP GET is executed with a timeout of 60 seconds.

-##TODO post(url)
+##TODO post()

 ##Note about eval()

-Although eval() works, the scriptus API methods as listed above cannot be executed within them.
+Although eval() works, the Scriptus API methods as listed above cannot be executed within them.
 For example, this code wouldn't work:

 ```javascript
 eval("scriptus.say('Where ARE my socks?')")